ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Leader to POST an `AggregationJobContinueReq` to the aggregation job.

-The continuation request can be handled either asynchronously or synchronously as described in {{http-resources}}.
+The continuation request can be handled either asynchronously or synchronously as described in {{http-usage}}.
 When indicating that the job is not yet ready, the response MUST include a Location header field ({{!RFC9110, Section 10.2.2}}) to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is set to `AggregationJobContinueReq.step`.
+Subsequent GET requests to the aggregation job MUST include the `step` query parameter so that the Helper can figure out which step of preparation the Leader is on (see
+{{aggregation-step-skew-recovery}}).
 The representation of the aggregation job is an `AggregationJobResp`.

 To begin handling an `AggregationJobContinueReq`, the Helper checks the following conditions: